Skim17555/fan_page_app/README.md

     implementation 'com.google.android.gms:play-services-auth:19.0.0'

 Do the same for the other 'build.gradle' file that is inside the 'android' folder, add these implementations in the 'dependencies {}' section:
-# for google services

     classpath 'com.android.tools.build:gradle:4.1.0'
     classpath "org.jetbrains.kotlin:kotlin-gradle-plugin:$kotlin_version"
     classpath 'com.google.gms:google-services:4.3.8'

-The file 'index.html' must include the following:
+# The file 'index.html' must include the following

 Inside the <head> must include to allow google_sign_in for web app: